victorvicto/myMiniCP/userguide/source/minicp.rst

 * Arithmetic Constraints
 * Logical Constraints
 * Reified Constraints
-* Global Constraints
+* Global Constraints (including for scheduling)
 * Views

-While, from a search prospective, the outcomes include:
+From a search prospective, the outcomes include:

 * Backtracking algorithms and depth first search
 * Branch and Bound for Constraint Optimization